Event-Triggered Polynomial Control for Trajectory Tracking by Unicycle Robots: Simulation and Experimental Results

 \subsubsection{Evaluation metrics}

 Let $T_e$ be the total simulation/experiment time duration.
-We define the transient period as the time interval $[0,T_{c}]$, where
+We define the transient period, (TP) as the time interval $[0,T_{c}]$, where

-that is $T_c$ is the time the Lyapnuov function $V$ takes to converge to the $\epsilon^2$ value.
-We define the steady state period as the time interval $(T_{c},T_e]$.
-Let $N_t$ and $N_s$ be the total number of events in the transient and steady state periods, respectively.
+that is $T_c$ is the time the Lyapnuov function $V$ takes to first hit a value below $\epsilon^2$.
+We define the steady state period, (SS) as the time interval $(T_{c},T_e]$.
+Let $N_t$ and $N_s$ be the total number of events in TP and SS, respectively.

 We compare the proposed ETPC with ETC and TTC in terms of the number of events, $N_t$ and $N_s$, and the convergence time $T_c$.
 In order to do a fair comparison with TTC, we compare ETC and ETPC against TTC with two different transmission frequencies/periods.
 In particular, henceforth, TTC$1$ and TTC$2$ refer to TTC with average transmission frequency over $T_e$ for ETC and ETPC respectively, in the corresponding simulation or experiment.